Graphic Design Skills

 We analyzed the job descriptions to find the skills that employers want the most.
 Then we analyzed the resumes to see which skills appeared most frequently.

-Armed with this knowledge, job seekers can easily tailor their resumes and cover letters to highlight the most relevant skills for each job they apply to.
+Armed with this knowledge, job seekers can easily tailor their resumes and cover letters to highlight the most relevant resume skills for each job they apply to.

 top 10 graphic design Hard Skills